FilippoBovo/production-data-science/template/README.md

 git checkout -b <branch_name>
 ```

-and you are ready to start! 🎉
+and you are ready! 🎉